 There is very little tree cover on this hike.
 You're exposed to the sun and wind, plan accordingly.

-Lack of trees, water and a constant foot traffic make this a less than desireable camping spot.
+Lack of trees, water and constant foot traffic make this a less than desirable camping spot.

 The Ridge Trail